damianhakert/damianhakert.github.io/source/_posts/2015-04-22-gitlab-7-10-released.markdown

 *** CHECK IF THERE ARE ANY MIGRATIONS THAT REMOVE OR CHANGE COLUMNS. ***
 *** IF THERE ARE ONLY ADDITIONS OR NO MIGRATIONS CONFIRM THAT DEPLOY CAN BE WITHOUT DOWNTIME ****

+- Usernames and group and project paths are no longer allowed to end in a period (`.`).
+  As part of the upgrade, these values will automatically be converted to lose the period, e.g. `johnsmith.` will become `johnsmith`.
+  If this period-less username or path already exists, a counter will be added to the end of the value, e.g. `johnsmith1` or even `johnsmith2`.
+  If your username used to end in a period, you will now need to log in using the new version.
+  If you used to pull from a project whose path ended in a period, you will need to change your git remote to use the new version.

 - - -

 # Installation